GoogleCloudPlatform/continuous-deployment-on-kubernetes/README.md

 1. From the “Kind” dropdown, select “Google Service Account from metadata”
 1. Click “OK”

-You should see 2 Global Credentials:
+You should now see 2 Global Credentials:

 ![](docs/img/jenkins-credentials.png)